Write data

 Single stream writes

-The following methods support writing a single value or multiple values:
+The following methods support writing a single data point or multiple data points:

-- Insert Values inserts a collection of events.
+- Insert Values inserts a collection of data points.

-- Patch Values updates specific fields for a collection of events.
+- Patch Values updates specific fields for a collection of data points.

-- Remove Values deletes the events based on the request parameters.
+- Remove Values deletes data points based on the request parameters.

-- Update Values add or replaces a collection of events.
+- Update Values adds or replaces a collection of data points.

 Request body format

-With the exception of Remove Values, all single stream write calls require a request body containing the events to insert or modify.
+With the exception of Remove Values, all single stream write calls require a request body containing the data points to insert or modify.

-You must format the events as a serialized JSON array of the stream's type.
+You must format the data points as a serialized JSON array of the stream's type.
 JSON arrays are comma-delimited lists of a type enclosed within square brackets.
-The following code shows a list of three WaveData events that are properly formatted for insertion.
+The following code shows a list of three WaveData data points that are properly formatted for insertion.
 See the CONNECT data services Samples for the complete example.

 [